avodonosov/reader-garbage-collector/README.md

 current package, or keyword package, with the symbols interned when reader reads the defpacakge / in-package froms.

-This pollution due to usual (interned) sybmols could be avoided by using a temporary package while reading the forms:
+We could avoid this pollution while still keeping the usual (interned) sybmols could by switching to a temporary package while reading the forms:

 ```common-lisp